agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 transaction or not, Uyuni stops relying on the `transactional_update` executor.
 Instead, Uyuni either calls `state.apply $list_of_sls_files` or `transactional_update.apply $list_of_sls_files`.

-All internal states that interact with the live system are applied with `state.apply.` Internal states that change the operating system, e.g. by installing packages, are applied with `transactional_update.apply`.
-Today, many of our SLS files combine installing packages and making use of them directly.
-That does not work on transactional systems, those SLS files need to be split.
+All internal states that interact with the live system are applied with `state.apply.`.
+Internal states that change the operating system, e.g. by installing packages, are applied with `transactional_update.apply`.
+Today, many of our SLS files combine installing and using packages.
+That does not fit the transactional model and we need to split these SLS files.

-Custom states give users a lot of flexibility managing their systems, which makes it hard for Uyuni to know how to apply these states.
+Custom states give users a lot of flexibility managing their systems, which makes it hard for Uyuni to know how to apply custom states.
 To give some control to the user, we add a new config value:
 `java.salt_custom_states_use_transactional_update = True`.
 This config value controls whether `transactional_update.apply` is used for all custom states applied from the Java backend.
 The default is `true`, which is the same behaviour as today, to keep backwards-compatibility with